 For more details on recommended broadband speeds, check out this article on SVoD data usage.

-Foxtel Now packs start at $10/month for the Docos, Lifestyle and Kids packs.
-It’s $15/month for the Drama and Pop packs – or $25/month for both Drama and Pop in a bundle.
-Each of these come with a few bonus channels – V Hits, Fox News, TVSN, Sky News Live, Sky News Business, Sky News Weather, Fox Sport News.
-The Movie pack is an additional $20/month, and the Sports pack is another $29/month.
+Foxtel Now packs start at $25/month for the Essentials pack, boasting 26 channels that include Showcase, Fox8, Fox Hits, Arena, MTV, Lifestyle, Comedy Channel, E!, TLC, and more.
+The Movies pack is an additional $20/month, Drama Extra is at $10/month, and the Sports pack is another $29/month.
 Users can pause their account whenever they want and cancel anytime.
 HD streaming is available, only three devices can be registered in each month, and only two screens can be active at any one time.
 Best of all, EVERYONE can grab the Foxtel Now free trial whether you’re a new user or existing Foxtel Play subscriber!

 The Netflix Help Center offers subscribers a searchable glossary of frequently-asked questions.
 Netflix does not offer an online peer-to-peer support community.
 But users can chat with a representative with an average wait time of under one minute.
 Customers can also call Netflix directly, with a one-minute wait time in most cases.
 Lost passwords are easily resolved, with users receiving email support in seconds.